National University of Singapore Exchange

 The Halls are known for their vibrant co-curricular activities, rich history and culture.
 Living in the halls is akin to having another family in school altogether.
 Each hall has its own distinct culture and is led by a hall master and an elected hall committee.
 Residents are expected to participate actively in hall activities.
 There is a mandatory meal plan that caters to a variety of dietary needs.

-For more information about housing choices (called “hostels”), please visit this page, click on 'Incoming Exchangers' on the left sidebar > Before Applying > Step 5: Accommodation Options.
+For more information about housing choices (called “hostels”), please visit this page, click on 'Incoming Exchangers' on the left sidebar > Before Applying > Step 5: Options.

-You will live in the residential Cinnamon College, which is similar to the Global Scholars Hall and Chapman Hall all rolled into one.
+Honors exchange students are guaranteed housing in the residential Cinnamon College, which is similar to the Global Scholars Hall and Chapman Hall all rolled into one.